 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you have used medicine for depression (such as amitriptyline, doxepin, nortriptyline, Elavil®, Pamelor®, or Sinequan®) or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®) within the past 2 weeks.
+- Some foods and medicines can affect how fluticasone/salmeterol works.
+Tell your doctor if you have used medicine for depression or an MAO inhibitor within the past 2 weeks.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, blood vessel disease (such as Churg-Strauss syndrome), high blood pressure, heart rhythm problems, seizures, or low potassium in the blood.
-Tell your doctor if you have bone problems (such as osteoporosis), diabetes, cataracts, glaucoma, herpes simplex in your eye, thyroid problems, tuberculosis, or any type of infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, high blood pressure, heart rhythm problems, thyroid problems, seizures, osteoporosis, diabetes, cataracts, glaucoma.
+Tell your doctor about any immune system problems or infections, including herpes simplex in your eye, tuberculosis, or parasites.

 - This medicine will not stop an asthma attack that has already started.
 You should have another medicine to use in case of an acute asthma attack or for sudden COPD flare-ups.